 Fitness means different to different people.
 For some, fitness might mean losing weight, able to perform daily tasks and being able to run after the kids, for some it can be running on the treadmill or lifting weights, while for some, it might mean running a full Marathon.
 For some, a fit body means taking up the Iron Man Challenge, while for others it might mean climbing the Everest.
 Though fitness has different meaning for everyone, the underlying meaning remains the same – optimal health and overall well-being.
 Let’s find out what fitness means to me, and learn about my simple and awesome fitness journey.

-My daughter had barely turned two when I realised that I had put on weight and I didn’t have energy to run after her.
+My daughter had barely turned two years old when I realized that I had put on weight and I didn’t have the energy to run after her.
 That was a wake-up call for me.
 My doctor suggested simple walking was not enough, I wanted something more strenuous and disciplined.
 And that’s when I joined the gym.

 Initially, I lost weight.
 I felt on top of the world.
 But that was also the time when I learnt the truth – Fitness isn’t just about losing weight, it means a good metabolism rate, disease-free body, excellent sleep and strong mental health.